Most people believe making significant changes in our lives is difficult, if not impossible. Nothing could be farther from the truth.

 We must be able to interrupt our old habit, so we can make a different choice.

 If we can’t break our old habits, how can we do something different?
-That’s one of the big problems with current self-help.
-People do something different for a while, but eventually they slip back into their old habits.

 We must have better skills to use after we interrupt the habit, so we can make better choices.
 This is the part that has been missing.